Coming to America: Television pilot

 A television pilot of a weekly sitcom version of the film was produced for CBS, following the film's success, starring Tommy Davidson as Prince Tariq, and Paul Bates reprising his role as Oha.
 The pilot went unsold, but was televised on July 4, 1989, as part of the CBS Summer Playhouse pilot anthology series.

 Remakes

 A Tamil film, My Dear Marthandan, was produced based on the plot of Coming to America.
 A Hong Kong film, The Fun, the Luck & the Tycoon, also has the same plot.

 Influences in music

 The melody heard in the bathroom scene, where Prince Akeem is being washed by female servants, was sampled in Snoop Dogg's 2006 song "That's That" featuring R. Kelly; a remix of the song featuring American rapper Nas includes a woman's voice saying "the royal penis is clean, Your Highness", a line taken from the same scene.
+The supergroup The Randy Watson Experience is named after the character Randy Watson.